luukschipperheyn/portfolio-netlify/src/content/about.md

 ---
 ![Luuk Schipperheijn](luuk.jpg)

-I am Luuk Schipperheijn, a creative developer with a broad range of experience encompassing front-end, back-end, and various programming languages and frameworks.
+I am Luuk Schipperheijn, a Rotterdam-based creative developer with a broad range of experience encompassing front-end, back-end, and various programming languages and frameworks.
 Comfortable working on diverse project types, from mobile and web applications to desktop solutions, prototpes and